devth/devth.github.com/_drafts/2021-03-17-derivatives-of-excellence.md

 Let's extend that to correctness.

-Anything beyond the first derivative is sometimes called a "higher order derivative", so let's call it "Higher Order Correctness", then try to figure out what that even means.
+Anything beyond the first derivative is sometimes called a "higher order derivative".
+From that, we get "Higher Order Correctness", then try to figure out what that even means.

 A first line of defense might be unit testing.